miloh/pytebeat/README.md

     aoss ./pytebeat.py

+or if there are problems with aoss, or padsp try

+     sudo alsa force-reload

+and then just run ./pytebeat.py and that might work

 Then edit the C expression in blue using your cursor keys and stuff.
 It ought to make sound right away.
 If not, check to see if you’re muted or something.